 Disable wireless connectivity – The Deck’s setting menu provides am easy toggle for Airplane mode, which disables Wi-Fi and Bluetooth and thus helps stretch out battery life a little.
 There are also individual toggles for Wi-Fi and Bluetooth in the same place, so you can – for instance – shut off Wi-Fi but keep using a pair of wireless headphones.

 I also tried the Deck’s baked-in AMD FSR upscaling, on the grounds that rendering games at a lower resolution might reduce system load and therefore power usage.
 It didn’t really help, though: Fallout 4 with FSR emptied the battery in 1h 51m, just three minutes more than without it.
-Stick with the five steps above.For more on getting the most out of your Steam Deck, you can also check out our guides on how to install the Epic Games Launcher, how to play Game Pass games through Xbox Cloud Gaming, and the best microSD cards for the Steam Deck.
+Stick with the five steps above.
+There's a relatively new Variable Rate Shading (VRS) option in the Performance tab as well, though this can make textures look less detailed and make objects appear overly pixellated.
+Try to stick to the less adverse settings in the list above.For more on getting the most out of your Steam Deck, you can also check out our guides on how to install the Epic Games Launcher, how to play Game Pass games through Xbox Cloud Gaming, and the best microSD cards for the Steam Deck.